uc-cdis/release-helper/README.md

 gen3git --help
 ```

-Because we uses GitHub v4 API, so you'll need to set the `GITHUB_ACCESS_TOKEN` even for
-public repositories.
+You only need access token for private repos or workaround GitHub rate limit.
+This
+script should be able to read from public repos without the need to set the
+`GITHUB_ACCESS_TOKEN`.